ApicurioArchive/apicurio-studio/ui/README.md

+## ⚠️ DEPRECATED

+> **This UI module is part of the deprecated Apicurio Studio project.**
+>
+> **Apicurio Studio functionality has been integrated into [Apicurio Registry](https://github.com/Apicurio/apicurio-registry).**
+>
+> For new installations and ongoing development, please use Apicurio Registry which includes all Studio capabilities.
+>
+> See [../MIGRATION.md](../MIGRATION.md) for migration guidance.

 ## Description
-This module is the user interface for Apicurio Studio.
+This module was the user interface for Apicurio Studio.
 It is a single page React application using the following technology stack:

 * Node/npm